/usr/bin/catman [-c] [-n ] [-p] [-t] [-w] [ -M directory] [-T macro-package] [ sections]

 The file outside the parentheses is missing, and is referred to by the file inside them.

 catman only allows references to filenames that are relative to the directory /path/to/man with a pattern, .so man?/xxx.?, or in the same subdirectory with a brief pattern, .so in xxx.?.

 A harmless warning message indicating that one of the directories catman normally looks for is missing.

 A harmless warning message indicating catman came across an empty directory.

-Do not re-run catman to re-build the whatis database unless the complete set of man* directories is present. catman builds this windex file based on the man* directories.
+Do not re-run catman to rebuild the index files unless the complete set of man* directories is present. catman builds the index files based on the man* directories.